orchestrateddeath/Felix-Dermawan/README.md

 ### FAQ

-Q : Why Do You Have Git Hub When You Said Yourself That You hate GitHub ?
+Q : Why Do You Have GitHub When You Said Yourself That You hate GitHub ?

 A : I HAVE TO, OKAY.